 But as I've said before, we all know that animal health is big business, with animal pharmaceutical companies making billions every year in the UK alone.

 Don't get me wrong, I'm not trying to sound all hippy dippy, and I certainly realise the difference between minor and major conditions when it comes to my dogs (I will be the first in line at the vets if something really bad was happening), but I just don't believe a pharmaceutically-led solution is always the right way to go.

 I'm a true advocate of treating the cause of an ailment rather than the symptoms.

-So, for example, if your dog has a disease caused by dodgy nutrition and a lack of exercise, you need to change its eating habits and exercise regime rather than giving it medicine to help slim it down.
+So, for example, if your dog is obese and sick, caused by dodgy nutrition and a lack of exercise, you need to change its eating habits and exercise regime rather than giving it medicine to help slim it down.

 I think some people are so conditioned into believing their vet when they are told 'yes, your dog has an infection so here are some antibiotics', thinking this is the only answer.